SenadAlagic/SenadAlagic/README.md

 - 👋 Hi, I’m @SenadAlagic
 - 👀 I’m interested in projects and collaborations, getting in touch with new people and maybe even some job offers.
-- 🌱 I’m currently learning C++, Python along with HTML, JS and CSS.
+- 🌱 I’m currently learning C++, C#, Python along with HTML, JS and CSS.
 - 💞️ I’m looking to collaborate on any project, I'm trying to gain experience and learn moving forward.
 - 📫 How to reach me: senad.alagic@edu.fit.ba